asrarbhat/package_statistics/README.md

 ...
 ```

-## optimizing text size
+### optimizing text size

 - since for each file the packages that it is associated with is mentioned on right side.
 We can get rid of filenames as from package names let alone we can find the frequency,hence we get rid of filenames and keep a list of strings,where each string is a package name.

-## get frequency of all packages
+### get frequency of all packages

 - take the list contain package names and convert it into a dictionary with key being package name and value is the frequency of it in the list.

-## find top 10 most frequent packages and print them
+### find top 10 most frequent packages and print them

 - iterating 10 times over the dictioary is O(n) and is not that expensive computationally.

 ## other optimization suggestions

-- although even after using a single thread,downloading the file over a network is the bottleneck and not the parsing/processing part.
+- although even after using a single thread,downloading the file over a network is the bottleneck and not the parsing processing part.

-  - eg it takes 20 seconds to download amd64 file and less than 4 seconds to process it and print output.
+  - eg it takes 20 seconds to download amd64 file and less than 3 seconds to process it and print output.

 - but still with multithreading the processing part can be brought down to less than a second for the above example.

 - i couldn't find a way to directly read a downloaded compressed data without saving it in a temporary file, however directly unzipping it without storing in a file can optimize memory usage.

-- sometimes the file size can get big and during processing we may run out of memory eg when the argument is source ,we can use streaming to avoid running out of memory.And for now there i tried to keep only one copy of data in memory at a time and instead of copying during processing,i would remove from one data structure and process it and then put in another one.
+- sometimes the file size can get big and during processing we may run out of memory eg when the argument is source ,we can use streaming to avoid running out of memory.And for now , i tried to keep only one copy of data in memory at a time and instead of copying during processing,i would remove from one data structure and process it and then put in another one.
 - the program isn't tested thoroughly,so it needs to be tested.
 - although majority of possible exceptions have been handled,it could be done in a more precise way.